project-gemmi/gemmi/docs/analysis.rst

 For more information see the :ref:`properties of NearestImage <nearestimage>`.

 The neighbor search can also be used with small molecule structures.
+Here, we have MgI\ :sub:`2`, with each Mg atom surrounded by 6 iodine atoms, in a distance 2.92Å:

 .. doctest::